 You are here

-Current RMA Instruments:
+Current RMA Instruments

-|Reasonable Hypothesis SOP||29 of 2013|
+|Reasonable Hypothesis SOP||3 of 2022|

-|Balance of Probabilities SOP||30 of 2013|
+|Balance of Probabilities SOP||4 of 2022|

-Changes from Previous Instruments:
+Changes from previous Instruments

 - ICD-10-AM Codes: E03, E89.00

-Diagnosis is made by blood test showing decreased levels of thyroxine.
 The appropriate specialist is an endocrinologist.

 Additional diagnoses covered by SOP

-- Secondary hypothyroidism
+- Secondary or tertiary hypothyroidism

 Conditions excluded from SOP

-- Congenital iodine deficiency syndrome, ICD code 243
+- Congenital iodine deficiency syndrome#

-- Sick euthyroid syndrome, ICD code 790.94
+- Sick euthyroid syndrome#

 - Subclinical hypothyroidism (N.I.F.)